How to Display High-Performance Vector Tiles from GeoJSON in Leaflet

 Key imports:

-2. GeoJSON Source (data/data.js
+2. GeoJSON Source (data/data.js)

-You must define a global data
+You must define a global data variable:

-3. Vector Tile Plugin (leaflet-geojson-vt.js
+3. Vector Tile Plugin (leaflet-geojson-vt.js)

-This custom plugin extends L.GridLayer
+This custom plugin extends L.GridLayer and draws vector tiles using canvas.

 Key logic:

-const features = this.tileIndex.getTile(coords.z, coords.x, coords.y)?.features || [];
+createTile: function (coords) { const tile = L.DomUtil.create("canvas", "leaflet-tile"); ... const features = this.tileIndex.getTile(coords.z, coords.x, coords.y)?.features || []; features.forEach(f => this.drawFeature(ctx, f)); return tile;}

-4. Map Setup (js/source_code.js
+4. Map Setup (js/source_code.js)

-myMap = L.map('map_div', {
+myMap = L.map('map_div', { center:[38.91454,-77.02171], zoom:12, zoomControl: false});

 lyrOSM = L.tileLayer('http://{s}.tile.osm.org/{z}/{x}/{y}.png').addTo(myMap);